cosmic-zip/maidz/README.md

 $ sudo apt-get install torchat

 TorChat is generally considered to be really safe - employing end-to-end encryption via the TOR network.
 It is both anonymous and encrypted.
 Obviously you need TOR for it to function properly.
-Here you ﬁnd instructions on how to use it.
+Here you find instructions on how to use it.

-OTR [Oﬀ-the-Record-Messaging]
+OTR [Off-the-Record-Messaging]
 OTR is also very secure.
 Afaik it is encrypted though not anonymous.

 Clients with native OTR support: